dolivetree/documentation/language/organising-your-data/dimensions.md

 sidebar_position: 310
 ---

-# Dimensions and freedom
+# Dimensions

-In Deci, _dimensions_ help you model and deal with complexity in a way that you can easily reason about them without having to worry too much about the internals.
-Let's see how.
+A dimension is a characteristic of an object that can be given different values.
+For example, a geographic location could have dimensions called latitude, longitude, or country.

 ## Degrees of freedom

-In Deci, any quantity has a defined number of degrees of freedom.
+Any quantity has a defined number of degrees of freedom.

-The space of numbers have _one_ degree of freedom.
+The space of numbers has _one_ degree of freedom.
 They can vary from -Infinity to +Infinity:

 ![One dimension axis](/img/dimensions-one-axis.svg)